Role of the General Assembly

 The General Assembly is the main deliberative, policymaking and representative organ of the United Nations.
-Comprising all 193 Member States of the UN, it provides a unique forum for multilateral discussion of the full spectrum of international issues.
-This includes international peace and security matters.
+Comprising all 193 Member States of the UN, it provides a unique forum for multilateral discussion of international issues including peace and security.

-The annual general debate where the world assembly hears statements by Heads of State and Ministers begins on 25 September.
-This year's theme for the general debate is "Bringing about adjustment or settlement of international disputes of situations by peaceful means."
+The sixty-eighth session opened on 17 September 2013.
+The annual general debate, where the world assembly hears statements by Heads of State and Ministers, begins on 24 September.
+This year's theme for the general debate is "Post-2015 Development Agenda: Setting the Stage."

 While not normally directly involved in political decisions on establishing or terminating UN Peacekeeping operations, the General Assembly does play a key role in peacekeeping financing.

 As all UN Member States share the costs of peacekeeping, the Assembly apportions these expenses based on a special scale of assessments, taking into account the relative economic wealth of Member States, with the permanent members of the Security Council required to pay a larger share because of their special responsibility for the maintenance of international peace and security.